Transport in Dresden: History

 Dresden has a long tradition in transport and traffic science dating back to the 19th century.
 Scientists of the city's colleges and technical institutes build up one of the world's most densest transport network by designing vessels such as the Saxonia locomotive, facilities such as the Göltzsch Viaduct and security devices.
 The early success in the rail network was named as a nationwide pattern by Friedrich List's work Über ein sächsisches Eisenbahn-System als Grundlage eines allgemeinen deutschen Eisenbahn-Systems (A Saxon rail system as a basement of a general German rail system) in 1833.

 A faculty of traffic and circulation sciences at the Technische Hochschule was founded in 1949 and transformed into an independent University of Transport and Communications in 1952 (Hochschule für Verkehrswesen).
 The institute is part of the Technische Universität Dresden again since 1992, retransformed into the faculty of traffic and transport sciences.
 There is also the Fraunhofer Institute for Transportation and Infrastructure Systems close to the faculty's activities in research and development.

-Until today the faculty is unique among German university faculties, although there are some universities offering akin courses (for example at the Technical University of Berlin at the faculty of Mechanical Engineering and Transport Systems).
+Until today the faculty is unique among German university faculties, although there are some universities offering akin courses (for example at Technische Universität Berlin at the faculty of Mechanical Engineering and Transport Systems).
 The faculty is closely interlocked to the faculties of mechanical engineering and economics as like as to the faculty of electrical engineering and information technology.